domsson/succade/README.md

 - `boolean`: Either `true` or `false`
 - `color`: RGB hex string, for example `#F3BD70`

-# Important Note

-In order to be light on resources, succade avoids invoking a shell when running blocks or action commands (commands to be run on mouse click or mouse wheel scroll).
-What that means is that for config options like `command`, `trigger` and `mouse-*`, you can not use shell-specific functionality.
-This includes shell built-ins like `echo`, as well as pipes (`|`) or redirection (`>` etc). succade internally uses [wordexp](https://linux.die.net/man/3/wordexp), which means that you *can* use quite some useful stuff, however:
+# Commands in config options

+The config options `command`, `trigger`, `mouse-left`, `mouse-middle`, `mouse-right`, `scroll-up`, `scroll-down` expect a script or binary to execute.
+For performance reasons, succade does _not_ invoke a shell to run the commands.
+This means that shell built-in functionality, like `echo`, pipes or redirection, will not work (as expected).
+If you want to use those, wrap those commands in a simple shell script and give succade the path to that script in these config options.
+You also don't need (and should not) background commands via `&`, succade will take care of that for you already.

+You can, however, use variable substituion, `.` and `~`, as succade internally uses [wordexp](https://linux.die.net/man/3/wordexp).
+Also see the following paragraph from the wordexp man page:

 > The expansion done consists of the following stages: tilde expansion (replacing ~user by user's home directory), variable substitution (replacing $FOO by the value of the environment variable FOO), command substitution (replacing $(command) or `command` by the output of command), arithmetic expansion, field splitting, wildcard expansion, quote removal.

-If you do need shell-specific functionality, simply put your commands into a shell script, then use the path to that file in the aforementioned config options.

 ## lemonbar